Creating Global Connections in your special education classroom

 3. I developed some activities.

 I love using thinking maps.
-In particular, I find circle maps to be one of the best tools for teaching our students note taking and seeing the overall picture.
-I came up with 3 circle maps for this unit.
+In particular, I find circle maps to be one of the best tools for teaching our students how to take notes and see the overall picture.
+I created 3 circle maps for this unit.
 One was a general overview, one was about local impacts, and one covered global impacts.

 3 different circle maps

-I also created a sorting activity to assess if the students were really getting the concept of what a good action or choice was versus a bad one.
+I also created a sorting activity to assess whether the students were really grasping the concept of what constituted a good action or choice versus a bad one.
 Remember, you can always add color coding if needed for more additional support.

 Sorting good vs bad choices

-I also made an activity that looked at each goal and had students identify a local and global action they could do for each.
+I also created an activity that examined each goal and had students identify a local and a global action they could take for each.
 Because I wanted students to focus more on matching the change to the goal, I used color coding.
-All the local actions were outlined in green and global actions were outlined in blue.
+All local actions were outlined in green, and global actions in blue.

 What can I do?